1 child dead, 45 people hurt in Arkansas charter bus crash

 Arkansas Children's Hospital in Little Rock said it received 24 patients following the morning crash.
 The hospital said all the patients were in stable condition, though no additional information about the injuries has been released.
 The hospital said it has set up a family center so parents can reunite with their children.
 No information about the status of injured passengers being treated at hospitals elsewhere has been released.

-Orange Mound is a historically black neighborhood in southeast Memphis that comes together around its youth football teams, where kids train to be part of the highly competitive Melrose High School squad.

-The community was created after the Civil War by and for African-Americans, and black-owned businesses flourished there until desegregation enabled residents to live elsewhere.
+Orange Mound was created after the Civil War by and for African-Americans, and black-owned businesses flourished there until desegregation enabled residents to live elsewhere.
 Chronic disinvestment brought widespread crime and poverty.

 A speeding bus filled with school children crashed in Chattanooga, Tennessee, in November 2016, leaving six students dead.
 Prosecutors said the driver was on the phone at the time of the crash.
 He was convicted in March this year on six counts of criminally negligent homicide, 11 counts of reckless aggravated assault and seven counts of assault.